Pompeii (film): Production

 The film was shot in Toronto, Ontario, from March to July 2013, primarily at Cinespace Film Studios' Kipling Avenue facility.
 Constantin Film and Don Carmody Productions had previously used Cinespace as a shooting locale for Resident Evil: Retribution (2012) and The Mortal Instruments: City of Bones (2013).

 Leading man Kit Harington underwent a gruelling training regimen for the film in order to bulk up for the role:

 "I wanted to do a body transformation for something—it was one of those processes that I had never really done before ...
 I became obsessed with it.
 To the point where I was going to the gym three times a day for six days a week.
 I was becoming exhausted.
 So the trainer stepped in and said, 'Look, you don't need to go through all of this.
 This is body dysmorphia now.'"

 Kiefer Sutherland commented that working on Pompeii was "much more fun" than many of his other feature films, and commented positively on working with Paul W. S. Anderson:He commands a set with absolute authority.
 He's the guy in charge.
 And as an actor, to work for a director who knows exactly what he wants.
 He's so technically proficient that I'm not even aware we're shooting a 3D movie.
 That is a real testament to him and his crew that have done this before and know how to do it.
 But as nice as he is, he's very clear about what he wants.
 It's such a gift to work in that.
 There's a real safety in that.
 Again, I can push this direction all I want, but he'll pull me back and make sure I'm fitting into the context of this film.
 It's just one of the most comfortable environments I've ever been in.Pompeii was the fourth time that director Anderson used 3D cameras in his films, the first being Resident Evil: Afterlife in 2010.
 Resident Evil producers Jeremy Bolt and Don Carmody reunited with Anderson for the film.
 FilmDistrict bought the distribution rights in the US, and because of Sony's relationship with the filmmakers, they chose to release the film with TriStar Pictures.
-Summit Entertainment, who released Anderson's The Three Musketeers, handled distribution sales outside of Germany and the US (through Lionsgate).
+Summit Entertainment, who released Anderson's The Three Musketeers, handled distribution sales outside of Germany, Austria and the US (through Lionsgate).
+Sutherland and Emily Browning adopted British-style accents for their roles, reflecting the convention of using British accents in historical settings.